ryanlecompte/redis_failover/README.md

 ## Installation

 redis_failover has an external dependency on ZooKeeper.
 You must have a running ZooKeeper cluster already available in order to use redis_failover.
-ZooKeeper provides redis_failover with its high availability and data consistency between Redis::Failover clients and the Node Manager daemon.Please see the requirements section below for more information on installing and setting up ZooKeeper if you don't have it running already.
+ZooKeeper provides redis_failover with its high availability and data consistency between Redis::Failover clients and the Node Manager daemon.
+Please see the requirements section below for more information on installing and setting up ZooKeeper if you don't have it running already.

 Add this line to your application's Gemfile: